 The presence of dolphins has also been recorded, such as the bottlenose dolphin (Tursiops truncatus) that travels to feed from the mouth of the Pisco river to the El Chaco pier, the common dolphin (Delphinus capensis), the dark dolphin (Lagenorhynchus obscurus) and the spiny porpoise (Phocoena spinipinnis).

-This bay contains marine macroalgae, which form forests under the sea and which support a rich marine biodiversity.
-The main species of algae are yuyo (Chondracanthus chamissoi), sea lettuce (Ulva papenfussi), brown algae (Desmarestia peruviana), red algae (Gigartina chamissoi), among others.
+This bay contains marine macroalgae, which form forests under the sea and which support rich marine biodiversity.
+The main species of algae are Yuyo (Chondracanthus chamissoi), sea lettuce (Ulva papenfussi), brown algae (Desmarestia peruviana), red algae (Gigartina chamissoi), among others.